jasmineyliang/gene-ontology/README.md

 See: http://geneontology.org/page/guide-go-evidence-codes
 for details

-1. Results as tables, with a brief explanation of what you did.
-In the table captions, explain the values in each column
+1. Results as tables, with a brief explanation.

 2. A conclusions from this data